FDio/csit/docs/report/vpp_performance_tests/documentation/mlr_search.rst

 #. *packet_loss_ratio* - maximum acceptable PLR search criteria for
    PDR measurements.
 Default: 0.5%.
 #. *number_of_intermediate_phases* - number of phases between the initial
    phase and the final phase.
-Impacts the overall MDR search duration.
+Impacts the overall MLRsearch duration.
    Less phases are required for well behaving cases, more phases may be needed to reduce the overall search duration for worse behaving cases.
    Default (2).
 (Value chosen based on limited experimentation to date.